Continuous Improvement of Responsible Care Activities

 Scope 3 was calculated and found to be accounted for 62% of purchased products and services.

 At the Toyama Plant, fuel and feedstock for ammonia were conversed from naphtha and heavy oil to natural gas in August 2016 and fuel for melamine heating furnace in August 2017.
 This contributed to a major achievement in reducing emissions of not only carbon dioxide but also sulfur oxides (SOx).
 We also contributed to reduction of GHG emissions by making effective use of carbon dioxide, which is a by-product of the manufacturing process.

 On the other hand, in July 2017, production capacity of nitric acid was optimized to reduce nitrous oxide (N2O) emissions generated from reactors by approximately 30,000 tons as CO2 equivalent per annual.
-This year, we plan to switch fuel used in heating furnaces using cyanuric acid as a heating medium.
+In FY2018, we plan to switch fuel used in heating furnaces using cyanuric acid as a heating medium.
 We will continue to expand the use of natural gas for other boiler fuels and consider ways to reduce the amount of GHG emissions in order to reduce our environmental impact.

 Initiatives to Reduce Energy Consumption (Production, research and office)